 If you encounter behavior or misconduct that does not follow Robotics values or University of Michigan policies, or are unsure if you have experienced such behavior, there are many resources and contacts available for you.

-A key distinction in the available contacts, however, is whether the contact must share your concerns on prohibited behavior, including sexual assault, harassment, violence, stalking, or retaliation, with the University’s Equity, Civil Rights, and Title IX Office (ECRT, formally known as the Office of Institutional Equity, or OIE) or whether the contact can keep your conversation confidential.
+A key distinction in the available contacts, however, is whether the contact must share your concerns on prohibited behavior, including sexual assault, harassment, violence, stalking, or retaliation, with the University’s Equity, Civil Rights, and Title IX Office (ECRT, formerly known as the Office of Institutional Equity, or OIE) or whether the contact can keep your conversation confidential.
 Staff and faculty who must immediately report prohibited behavior are called “Individuals with Reporting Obligations,” or IROs.

 If you want to maintain confidentiality, or are uncertain whether you want a formal complaint filed, your first action might be to contact those who are not considered IROs.